 Andrew Lloyd Webber launches legal action over Government test events programme

-Andrew Lloyd Webber has joined others in the entertainment industry in launching legal action to force the Government to hand over the results of its pilot live events.
+Andrew Lloyd Webber has joined others in the entertainment industry in launching legal action to force the Government to hand over the results from its coronavirus pilot events scheme.

 The Events Research Programme ran test events at sporting, music and arts venues to assess the safety of large gatherings during the pandemic.

-In a statement, the group, which also includes musician Peter Gabriel and theatre producer Sir Cameron Mackintosh, accused the Government of “making it impossible to plan for any live entertainment business” by not sharing their findings.
+In a statement the group, which also includes musician Peter Gabriel, theatre producer Sir Cameron Mackintosh and music industry trade body Live, accused the Government of “making it impossible to plan for any live entertainment business” by not sharing their findings.

+Live shows as part of the scheme have included the Brit Awards, music event Download Festival and a snooker tournament at Sheffield’s Crucible Theatre.

+“These events have been a huge success, according to the Government itself in various press reports, showing that with proper precautions in place, live events at full capacity can go ahead safely,” the statement said.

 “Today, with a range of voices from across the theatre and live entertainment industries, we are forced to take it further.